ImBearChild/tarpitd.py/docs/index.md

-# Tarpitd.py
+# tarpitd.py

-tarpitd.py - information about tarpit services in tarpitd.py
+tarpitd.py is a lightweight daemon written as a single-file Python program.
+It implements a variety of response patterns that emulate common Internet services, intentionally disrupting client activities by slowing down connections or even triggering crashes.
+This deceleration mechanism is particularly useful for deterring malicious or misbehaving clients, all while maintaining a low resource footprint.

-## GENERAL DESCRIPTION
+## What Is a Tarpit?

-Tarpitd.py will listen on specified ports and trouble clients that connect to it.
+A tarpit, as defined by Wikipedia, is a service on a computer system (typically a server) designed to intentionally delay incoming connections.
+This concept is analogous to an actual tar pit in nature, where animals become stuck and slowly sink beneath the surface of a swamp.
+Similarly, an internet tarpit slows down client connections, impeding rapid or automated access.

-### What is a "tarpit"
+## Why Use a Tarpit?

-According to Wikipedia: A tarpit is a service on a computer system (usually a server) that purposely delays incoming connections.
-The concept is analogous with a tar pit, in which animals can get bogged down and slowly sink under the surface, like in a swamp.
+A tarpit can be highly beneficial in scenarios involving hostile or automated clients.
+Here are some examples:

-Tarpitd.py will partly simulate common internet services, for an instance, HTTP, but respond in a way that may make the client not work properly, slow them down or make them crash.
+- **Brute-force Attacks:** A malicious SSH client may repeatedly attempt to log in via port 22 using weak passwords.
+A tarpit can slow these attempts, increasing the time cost of the attack.

-### Why I need a "tarpit"
+- **Automated Crawlers:** Malicious web crawlers might try to gather sensitive information from your server.
+By deliberately slowing down their requests, a tarpit can hinder data collection and reduce the effectiveness of such attacks.

-This is actually a good thing in some situations.
+By employing a tarpit, you effectively shift the resource burden, imposing higher costs on the attacker while protecting your server's legitimate operations.

-For example, an evil ssh client may connect to port 22, and tries to log with weak passwords.
-Or evil web crawlers can collect information from your server, providing help for cracking your server.
+## What Is a "pattern" in tarpitd.py?

-You can use tarpit to slow them down.
+In the context of tarpitd.py, a "pattern" refers to a specific response behavior tailored to interact with different protocols and handle various types of client connections.
+For instance:

-### What is a service in tarpitd.py
+- **HTTP Endless Header:** To combat a malicious HTTP client, tarpitd.py might maintain a connection by slowly transmitting an endless HTTP header.
+This response keeps the client effectively trapped. (`http_endless_header`)

-Tarpitd.py can generate many types of response pattern, in other word, deal with different protocol and clients.
+- **HTML Bomb:** Alternatively, tarpitd.py can be configured to send a malicious HTML payload that overloads the client's HTML parser, further exhausting its resources. (`http_deflate_html_bomb`)

-For an instance, to fight a malicious HTTP client, tarpitd.py can hold on the connection by slowly sending an endless HTTP header, making it trapped (`http_endless_header`).
+- **SSH Transport Hold:** In order to fight against brute-force attackers, tarpitd.py will perform SSH handshake slowly, and send useless message to keep connection open. (`ssh_trans_hold`)

-Also, tarpitd.py can send a malicious HTML back to the malicious client, overloading its HTML parser (`http_deflate_html_bomb`).
+Since different response patterns yield different effects—and clients may react in varied ways—tarpitd.py supports multiple tarpit strategies even for a single protocol.

-Different responses have different consequences, and different clients may handle the same response differently.
-So even for one protocol, there may be more than one "tarpit" in tarpitd.py correspond to it.
+## How About Resource Consumption?

-### Resource consumption
+An efficiently implemented tarpit is specifically designed to consume far fewer resources than a conventional server.
+Traditional server software processes client requests in full, including parsing requests and generating dynamic responses via CGI (e.g., Python or PHP).
+In contrast, tarpitd.py bypasses most of these steps, instead sending pre-generated content or even arbitrary bytes.

-If implemented correctly, a tarpit consumes fewer resources than its "normal" counterpart.
-Usually, a real server program will process request from client and return response to it.
-But a tarpit don't need to implement these parts.
+To put it in perspective:

-For example, a real HTTP server will parse HTTP request and call CGI (Python, PHP...) to generate a valid response.
-But tarpitd.py will directly send a pre-generated content or several random bytes.
+- A typical HTTP server like Apache or Caddy might require hundreds of megabytes—or even gigabytes—of memory depending on the workload.
+And it will consume much CPU time to prepare a response.

-The reality is that when searching online for "how much memory does Apache HTTPd require at least", most answers are hundreds of MB or several GB.
-But tarpitd.py just need 12 MB of ram to serve an HTML bomb.
+- In contrast, tarpitd.py may require as little as 12 MB of RAM to serve something as resource-intensive as an HTML bomb.

-And in some situation, a tarpit imposes more cost on the attacker than the defender.
-The HTML bomb is an good example for this.
-If an attacker chooses to parse it, he will spend more time than defender.
+With this bomb pre-generated, the only thing needs to do is sending the response.

-And if the attacker is only interested in HTTP header, the time the defender spend on generating the bomb is wasted.
+In many cases, a tarpit not only conserves resources on the defending side but also imposes greater computational and time costs on the attacker.
+For example, if the attacker attempts to parse the malicious HTML bomb, they may expend significantly more time and resources than the defender did to generate it.
+Likewise, if an attacker is solely interested in receiving HTTP headers, the defender’s effort to generate a tarpit response may effectively waste the attacker’s time.